How To Set Up A Linux Network

 The above diagram shows how the MAC and IP addresses are used on a LAN.
 It also illustrates the theory behind how "encapsulation" is used to build a frame and how they apply to the OSI layers.
 Don't worry about the OSI layer stuff if you're not studying networking.
 It's presented in just about every network book ever written so I included the references here for those that may be reading up on networking and are encountering this material.
 (The "FCS" at the end of the frame stands for Frame Check Sequence which is a CRC checksum to make sure the frame didn't get corrupted in transit.)
 The above also shows why TCP/IP is independent of the networking technology used.
 When using WAN connections instead of an ethernet LAN, the TCP/IP packet would be encapsulated in a PPP (dial-up, ISDN, or leased-line), frame relay, or X.25 frame.
 If encapsulated in a frame relay frame, the Layer 2 addressing would use numbers called DLCIs (Data Link Connection Identifiers) instead of MAC addresses.

 The encapsulation scheme was devised because it offers flexibility.
 One layer's packet is the next lower layer's payload.
 Packets that travel over a LAN are encapsulated in an ethernet frame.
 If you're connecting to another network using a modem, your computer encapsulates the packets in a PPP frame.
 The Layer 2 framing is dependent on the connection technology you're using.
 When Cisco routers are used to connect remote sites they can use any number of different technologies with their related framing protocols including PPP, frame relay, HDLC, etc. Likewise, the Layer 3 protocol could be IPX on a Novell network rather than IP.
-In such a case the Layer 3 header would contain source and destination IPX addresses (and Novell's SPX protocol would take the place of TCP).
+In such a case the Layer 3 header would contain source and destination IPX addresses (and Novell's SPX protocol would take the place of TCP at Layer 4).